eProsima/SustainML-Framework/README.md

     source ~/SustainML/SustainML_ws/install/setup.bash
     ```

-4. **Deploy the framework**
+5. **Deploy the framework**

-    The framework application to retrieve the user inputs is run with the `sustainml` command.
+    The SustainML Framework requires all of its modules to be running for full deployment.

+    Before starting, set the HF_TOKEN environment variable on your host to your personal Hugging Face access token:

     ```bash
-    sustainml
+    sustainml-framework
     ```

-    The SustainML Framework needs each of the modules that are part of it for its deployment.
-    Set the ``HF_TOKEN`` environment variable on your host to your personal Hugging Face access token.

-    The following bash script run each module, the backend orchestrator and the frontend application.

-    ```bash
-    cd ~/SustainML/SustainML_ws/src/sustainml_framework
-    chmod +x framework_run.sh && \
-    ./framework_run.sh
-    ```

     Additionally, by setting the environment variable ``SUSTAINML_DOMAIN_ID`` the domain for inter-node communication can be changed.

 ### Running SustainML Framework using Docker

-The installation task can be omitted if using the [Dockerimage](docker/Dockerfile) proposed in this repository.
+The installation task can be omitted if using the [Dockerfile](docker/Dockerfile) proposed in this repository.

-To deploy the SustainML Framework within docker, please refer to the [docker instructions](docker/README.md).
+To deploy the SustainML Framework within docker, please refer to the [Docker instructions](docker/README.md).

 ## Getting Help